 As a first-generation college student, I’d earned a Ph.D. in nursing science, married a wonderful man, and was on the cusp of a budding career.
 I’d done it: I’d accomplished the American Dream.

 Traversing the health-care system should have been a cinch.
 I am a Ph.D.-prepared nurse, with knowledge about disparities in care.
-I was also diagnosed with multiple sclerosis 15 years ago, so I have years of experience in navigating the health-care system.
+I was also diagnosed with multiple sclerosis 15 years ago, so I have years of experience in navigating the system.
 My expectations of care and the reality of the care I received were grossly incongruent, because of the current policies that shape how and when women receive postpartum care.

 After my child was conceived, I received nine months of meticulous prenatal care.
 During this time, I felt special and appreciated as a woman.
 After my son was born, we received round-the-clock care in the hospital.